 Thanks, Robert.
 Thanks, Matt.
 Thank you everyone for listening.
 And as I continue on the discussion, it is really common for us to have a prospective client come into our office and present their statement.
 And like Matt mentioned, you know, there could be eight mutual funds or there could be 25 different mutual funds of all different flavors.
 You end up seeing large cap funds that come in the various flavors of growth and value, you have mid cap and small cap, which are smaller companies, international emerging markets, bonds, the entire gamut.
 I think the challenge when we see this is that these portfolios, in many ways, become over diversified.
 And when you look at what's underneath the hood, the average mutual fund can have upwards of 150 different individual securities.
 And so when you think about that number, and you multiply it by, I don't know, 10, 15 or 20 different mutual funds, you end up in a sense, owning the entire market, owning a little bit of everything.
 So, I equate it to going to the horse race and betting on every single horse; Robert likes to call it going to the roulette table and putting chips on every single number.
 I think at the end of the day, you spread yourself so thin, across the entire spectrum of the investable universe, you've diluted away any chance for outperformance.
 In a sense, you get the average because you've invested in everything, minus those big fees that Matt described.
 And, you know, potentially putting yourself in a tax trap that Robert talked about.

-So, not all mutual funds are bad.
+Not all mutual funds are bad.
 Again, they're important in a variety of different segments of a portfolio at different times.
-But what I want to focus on are two, what I consider the main unintended consequences of owning a mutual fund, which is concentration in a particular security, and then the second one would be lack of coordination amongst the managers.
+What I want to focus on are two of what I consider the main unintended consequences of owning a mutual fund, which is concentration in a particular security and the lack of coordination amongst the managers.

-And so what we have in the screen here right now is what's called a stock intersection report.
-And so we took the three domestic US large cap mutual funds that were in Matt's mock portfolio, and we scanned through to say, of those three large cap US funds, what are the underlying holdings?
-So, what individual stocks do those mutual funds own underneath the hood?
-And the number one holding in this portfolio is Microsoft.
-You can see that each fund, so Columbia, American funds, and Fidelity own Microsoft.
+What we have on the screen here right now is what's called a stock intersection report.
+We took the three domestic U.S. large-cap mutual funds that were in Matt's mock portfolio, and we scanned through to say, of those three large-cap U.S. funds, what are the underlying holdings?
+What individual stocks do those mutual funds own underneath the hood?
+The number one holding in this portfolio is Microsoft.
+You can see that each fund (Columbia, American funds, and Fidelity) owns Microsoft.
 The second largest fund or stock position is Apple, and the third is Google.
-And what you'll notice, and we're only showing you the top three, but if I went through the top 50, which is you know, pages of results, all of these funds own a lot of the same individual securities.
-And so the risk of what we call unintended concentration is, what if these portfolio managers decide to invest more heavily in Microsoft?
+What you'll notice, and we're only showing you the top three, but if I went through the top 50, which is pages of results, all of these funds own a lot of the same individual securities.
+The risk of what we call unintended concentration is, what if these portfolio managers decide to invest more heavily in Microsoft?
 Or, what if they all decide collectively to invest more heavily in Apple?
-You as an investor, see a diversified portfolio of different names Columbia, American funds, Fidelity, but yet underneath the hood, there is a potential that these money managers could be pushing some of their fund towards, you know, a particular stock or to putting you at risk of not being as diversified as you thought.
-So I think that stock intersection report is really valuable when you're looking at equity mutual funds, and we run this analysis all the time to see, like I said, what's underneath the hood.
+You, as an investor, see a diversified portfolio of different names (Columbia, American Funds, Fidelity), but yet underneath the hood, there is a potential that these money managers could be pushing some of their fund towards a particular stock or two, putting you at risk of not being as diversified as you thought.
+I think that stock intersection report is really valuable when you're looking at equity mutual funds, and we run this analysis all the time to see what's underneath the hood.

 The second risk is lack of coordination.
-And so when you consider two mutual funds, you know, you have mutual fund A and mutual fund B. And so for all intents and purposes, this is hypothetical, but let's call mutual fund A Fidelity, and mutual fund B might be Columbia.
-If the Fidelity fund owns Apple, and wants to sell Apple and buy Microsoft, what can happen is the Columbia fund can own Microsoft and want to sell Microsoft and buy Apple.
-And so the net effect of this crossover ends up leaving, potentially leaving you as the investor in a neutral stance.
-And so we think of it as a relatively inefficient form of management.
-There's layers of individuals involved that make it more complex and more costly.
-And at the end of the day, like I said, we think it's more inefficient, or less efficient.
-And so at Blue Chip Partners, the difference between what I'm describing here on the screen and what we do at Blue Chip Partners is we act as the money manager, and we're making the single stock decisions to buy Apple, or to buy Microsoft, or to buy Google.
-And there isn't a crossover.
-It's very plain, pure and indirect.
+When you consider two mutual funds, you have mutual fund A and mutual fund B, and for all intents and purposes, (this is hypothetical) let's call mutual fund A “Fidelity” and mutual fund B “Columbia.”
+If the Fidelity fund owns Apple, and wants to sell Apple to buy Microsoft, what can happen is the Columbia fund can own Microsoft and want to sell Microsoft to buy Apple.
+The net effect of this crossover ends up leaving, potentially leaving you as the investor in a neutral stance.
+We think of it as a relatively inefficient form of management.
+There are layers of individuals involved that make it more complex and more costly, and at the end of the day, we think it's more inefficient, or less efficient.
+The difference between what I'm describing here on the screen and what we do at Blue Chip Partners is we act as the money manager, and we're making the single stock decisions to buy Apple, or to buy Microsoft, or to buy Google.
+There isn't a crossover.
+It's very plain, pure, and direct.
 So with that, before I open it up to Q&A, I just wanted to remind everyone, as Matt mentioned at the beginning, if you wouldn't mind, please like us on LinkedIn.
 Follow us and check out our blog.
-And I just want to point out that everything that we do on the blog is original content from us.
-So we're not repackaging something that, you know, some kind of research or white paper that someone else wrote.
+I wanted to point out that everything that we do on the blog is original content from us.
+We're not repackaging something from some kind of research or white paper that someone else wrote.
 It's all original content, and we hope you enjoy it.
 With that said, what I'll do is open up the lines.
 Antone, I guess we would rely on you if there's any questions that came through the chat box.

 Antone Lamerato 21:11